 It’s finally time: spring is here.
 To celebrate, we’re launching flights to four fantastic destinations.
 Each city has its own charm and makes for a great city break.
 With plenty of cool culture and inspiring sights, choosing one will be tricky.
 If you aren’t tempted enough already, these flights are all direct from Birmingham, making your trip that much easier.

-Fly with Monarch from April, flight time from 2 hours 20 mins
+Fly with Ryanair from April, flight time from 2 hours 20 mins

 Known for being one of the oldest European centres, Porto has a thriving historical core.
 Its hilly, cobbled streets and bohemian character give it its alluring charm, and there is no better time to visit than in spring, when the temperature is mild.
 Don’t be fooled by its ghostly appearance – between the empty façades, art deco neons and quiet shop fronts, Porto is steadily coming back to life.

 The southern neighbourhood of Ribeira, on the banks of the river Duoro, is the life and soul of Porto.
 Explore the maze of alleyways, plazas and tiled townhouses to discover some of the best restaurants in town, serving traditional cuisine with spectacular views over the river.
 Ribeira’s laid-back vibe is echoed in the cool cafés, hipster bars and general pace of life.
 Don’t leave without sampling Portuguese wines and tapas.